 Note: for safety, it’s recommended that you use these seats on the floor.

 Exersaucers and Activity Centers

 As your baby grows and develops, you’ll want to find ways to continue to keep the pressure off the head during play time.
 Exersaucers or activity centers are a great way to do that.
 Doctors and developmental specialists are advising against walkers and bouncers these days, but an exersaucer is a great way for your baby to safely have fun.
 It’s a lifesaver when you need to put your baby someplace safe while you do something else (like make dinner!).
 I had a very similar activity center to the Baby Einstein Neptune Activity center (mine was also a Baby Einstein but I don’t think they make that model anymore).
-My son and I both absolutely loved it.
-We started using this when he was about five months old, and at fourteen months (he is not walking yet) he still loves it and never gets bored with the toys.
+My son and I both absolutely loved it, it kept him occupied for ages!
+We started using this when he was about five months old, and at fourteen months (he is not walking yet) he still loved it and never got bored with the toys.

 Wraps, slings, and carriers

 Wraps, slings and carriers are a great way to keep pressure off the back of your baby’s head, and also to keep your hands free while you do other things!
 For more information on these products including how to use babywearing to prevent or treat flat head syndrome, please see our article on this topic.
 Here are some of the most popular ones:

 If you found this article helpful, please share it!
 Thank you!